holabayor/holabayor/README.md

 # 💫 About Me:

 👯 I’m a Backend Developer.
-I want to collaborate with you <br>🌱ALX Africa Graduate.
+I want to collaborate with you <br>🌱Student @ AltSchool Africa.
 Currently building projects <br>⚡

 ## 🌐 Socials: